Combining overseas travel with study may be easier—and more affordable—than you imagine.

 9. Assistant teach – and perfect your French – in New Caledonia

 Known for its palm-fringed beaches and huge, marine-life-rich lagoon, take a South Pacific sojourn of up to seven months as an English

 language teaching assistant in schools in New Caledonia.
 You get paid for your efforts, and you can

 also enrol in French classes at the University of Caledonia in Noumea for free.

 Study intensive Japanese in a leading private language school in Fukuoka, then experience the Japanese business environment with a short-term internship (most programs are under a week).
 Homestay experiences offer students complete socio-cultural immersion.
 This is also a NCP-eligible study opportunity, so scholarship support can be applied for.

 Join the outstanding music department at Stephen F. Austin State University in Nacogdoches, Texas.
 Here, in a small-town setting, surrounded by Texas’ beautiful Piney Woods eco region, there’s an emphasis on wind and brass, and students can join one of many bands, choirs or orchestras.
 Music, theatre and opera are also big here.
 The semi-rural setting keeps living costs reasonable and Commonwealth government support can be applied for.

 Want to know more?
-Visit the GLOW (Global Learning Opportunities Worldwide) Lounge in the Student
+Visit Student Mobility (Facebook) in the Student

-Check out all the Overseas Study options through the College of Arts, Law and Education, or be inspired by students’ overseas study stories.
+Check out all the Overseas Study options through the College of Arts, Law and Education, and Student Mobility website or be inspired by students’ overseas study stories.